top of page

 What Does Water Sampling Involve?

-Professional water sampling involves collecting sterile samples from key points within the system, including:
+Professional water sampling involves collecting sterile samples from key points within the system.
+These points include:

 • Storage tanks and cylinders